Everything You Want to Know About Fireplace Inserts

 Do you need a fireplace to have a fireplace insert?

 Well, yes.
 It IS essentially a stove that’s made to go in your fireplace, but you still need the fireplace nonetheless.
 It’s a matter of structure and safety.
 If you don’t have a fireplace but would like a stove, you’re in luck!
-We sell stoves of all types and sizes, you just have to pick out the one that works best for your home!
+We sell stoves of all types and sizes (call for details), you just have to pick out the one that works best for your home!

 When should you replace a fireplace insert?